1) Keeping your kitchen cabinets stacked to the brim with food, spices, & every giveaway cup you have ever “won.”

 3) Thinking a once over with the Swiffer is enough.

 Unless you have Martha Stewart level standards for your home, the basic once over you’ve been doing is not going to cut it for a house on the market.
-Dingy tiles and dusty vents will raise concern about the level of over all up keep for buyers.
+Dingy tiles and dusty vents will raise concern about the level of over all up keep.

 After living in a house for a while you become blind to certain areas, so it is wise to bring in a pro or at least a fresh set of eyes.
 I can’t tell you the number of properties I’ve entered where there are pristine counter tops but a cobweb left unattended by the basement door!